 GQI Module (GUI)#

 The Global Quality Index (GQI) module allows you to re-calculate the GQI with different calculation advance settings without re-running the calculation module.
-Each time you run the GQI module, it modifies the summary reports
+Each time you run the GQI module, it modifies the summary reports folder creating new attempts.

 What can you find in the Summary Reports